francomar12/mssql-data-of-trips/README.md

 located in one directory (not_processed_files), move the processed files to another directory (processed_files), count records processed, sent a mail with this information to an email account.

   - Looking for complete this, execute the script for created the job

     Jobs folder
     - load_store_datatrips.sql

 NOTE: notice that the processed will get executed correctly if the topic about Status Notification is completed.

+In the context of this solution, an Application should be developed to test the ingestion of data, the notifications and the function to get the weekly average.
+For time issues, only considerations were made.
+One faster solution is run a cmd command or execute a bat file to run the job of the database server.

+    Bat folder
+    - call_proc.bat

+NOTE: be sure of change the value of the server name and the path for the output file.

 Working with the data